Make the Export Sale: Export Pricing StrategyPricing Considerations

-The traditional components for determining proper pricing are costs, market demand, and competition.
+Traditional components for determining proper pricing are costs, market demand, and competition.
 Each component must be compared with your company’s objective in entering the foreign market.
 An analysis of each component from an export perspective may result in export prices that are different from domestic prices.

-It is also very important to take into account additional costs that are typically borne by the importer.
+There are additional costs that are typically borne by the importer.
 These include tariffs, customs fees, currency fluctuation, transaction costs (including shipping), and value-added taxes (VATs).
 These costs can add substantially to the final price paid by the importer, sometimes resulting in a total that is more than double the price charged in the United States.
 U.S. products often compete better on quality, reputation, and service than they do on price—but buyers consider the whole package.Pricing your product properly, giving complete and accurate quotations, choosing the terms of the sale, and selecting the payment method are four critical elements in selling a product or service overseas.
 Of the four, pricing can be the most challenging, even for an experienced export

 Foreign Market Objectives

 An important aspect of your company’s pricing analysis is the determination of market objectives.
 For example, is your company attempting to penetrate a new market, seeking long-term market growth, or looking for an outlet for surplus production or outmoded products?
 Marketing and pricing objectives may be generalized or tailored to particular foreign markets.
 For example, marketing objectives for sales to a developing nation, where per capita income may be one-tenth of that in the United States, necessarily differ from marketing objectives for sales to Europe or Japan.

 The actual cost of producing a product and bringing it to market is key to determining if exporting is financially viable.

 Other costs should be assessed for domestic and export products according to how much benefit each product receives from such expenditures, and may include:

-Fees for market research and credit checks
+- Fees for market research and credit checks

-Business travel expenses
+- Business travel expenses

-International postage and telephone rates
+- International postage and telephone rates

-Commissions, training charges, and other costs associated with foreign representatives
+- Commissions, training charges, and other costs associated with foreign representatives

-Consultant and freight forwarder fees
+- Consultant and freight forwarder fees

 - Product modification and special packaging costs

 After the actual cost of the export product has been calculated, you should formulate an approximate consumer price for the foreign market.

 In the domestic market, U.S. companies carefully evaluate their competitors’ pricing policies.
 You will also need to evaluate competitor’s prices in each potential export market.
-If there are many competitors within the foreign market, you may have little choice but to match the market price or even underprice the product or service for the sake of establishing a market share.
+If there are many competitors within the foreign market, you may have to match the market price or even underprice the product or service for the sake of establishing a market share.
 If the product or service is new to a particular foreign market, however, it may actually be possible to set a higher price than is feasible in the domestic market.

 It’s important to remember several key points when determining your product’s price: